robsoh09/Spayment/README.md

 my focus is to ensure customer can have the best understanding and seeing is believing.

 A working demo provides this approach.
-Once this is confirmed, i will present the common risks(if any) and will proceed to the next step with the customer.
+I will present the common risks(if any) and will proceed to the next step with the customer.

 Solution Assignment Overview:
 1. Learning & Environment Setup